DataDog/integrations-core/docs/dev/agent_integration.md

 ## Overview

-This guide provides instructions for creating a Datadog Agent integration in the `integrations-extras` repository.
+This guide provides instructions for creating a Datadog Agent integration.
 For more information about why you would want to create an Agent-based integration, see [Creating your own solution][1].

 ## Prerequisites